 5) Bonavita 1.0L Stovetop Gooseneck Kettle Review

 Pouring out liquid is a breeze with Bonavita stovetop gooseneck kettle.
-You’ll see a gooseneck spout has a less diameter than a regular one.
+You’ll see a gooseneck spout that has a less diameter than a regular one.
 This gives you better control while poring leaving no drips on the countertop.
 Furthermore, we love the overall design of Bonavita whistling stovetop kettle.
-The placement of the handle is a bit far as well as coated with thick heat resistant material to prevent burns while you lift and pour the boiling liquid.
+The placement of the handle is a bit far as well as coated with a thick heat-resistant material to prevent burns while you lift and pour the boiling liquid.

 Apart from tea, a gooseneck kettle is ideal for coffee lovers who love manual pour brewing.
 Once you’re done brewing simply wash put the unit in the top rack of the dishwasher for effortless cleaning.
 Even though it is a dishwasher-safe unit, we suggest hand-cleaning to maintain a brushed stainless steel finish for a long time.